As much as I adored Prague, I was eager to make a day trip out of town to explore a bit more of the Czech Republic.

 Soon I became enamored with the city’s historic architecture.
 We wandered past many beautiful Gothic, Renaissance and Baroque townhouses.
 We even came across a unique stone fountain built in the 15th century.

-By the end of our visit we were amazed at how much there actually was to see and do in this small city!
-We didn’t get to experience everything Kutná Hora has to offer, but here’s a look at the few things we managed to see.
+By the end of our visit we were amazed at how much there actually was to see and do in Kutná Hora.
+We didn’t get to experience everything this small city has to offer, but here’s a look at the few things we managed to see during our day trip to Kutná Hora.

 St. Barbara’s Cathedral